tarasowski/backend/dynamodb/000_database_introduction.md

         - An employee may have no more than one locker
         - A locker may only be used by one employee
 - 1:N (one-to-many)
-    + A signel entity instance in one entity class is related to many entity instances in another entity class
+    + A single entity instance in one entity class is related to many entity instances in another entity class
         - An employee works in one department
         - A department can have many employees
 - N:M (coceptual many-to-many)